Professor Michael Bohlander, A. jur. Dr. jur. Richter am Landgericht a.D. FRSA

 From October 1989 to April 1990, he served a pupillage with Geoffrey Mercer QC at what is now Walnut House Chambers in Exeter, mainly in criminal cases.
 In 1996, he was a judicial visitor at a Juzgado de Primera Instancia e Instrucción in Spain.
 From 1999 until 2001 he served as the Senior Legal Officer of a Trial Chamber of the International Criminal Tribunal for the Former Yugoslavia in the Hague, where he was among other proceedings involved in the Kupreškić et al. trial related to the Ahmići massacre in the Lašva Valley, in the Kunarac et al. case on the so-called "Rape Camps" in the town of Foča, and in the confirmation of the first indictment against Slobodan Milošević.

-His publications on civil and criminal law have been widely cited by and before courts of several domestic and international jurisdictions, including the Court of Arbitration for Sport.
+His publications on civil and criminal law have been widely cited by and before courts of several domestic and international jurisdictions, including the Constitutional Courts of Germany and Colombia, the Federal Court of Justice and several State Supreme Courts in Germany, the Court of Criminal Appeals of Texas, the International Criminal Court and the tribunals for Yugoslavia, Sierra Leone and Cambodia.
 His critical work on the recruitment to the international criminal judiciary was referred to extensively in the 2011 background paper to the International Bar Association's Resolution of 31 October 2011 on judicial appointments to international courts and tribunals.

 Professor Bohlander's main research interests lie in international and comparative criminal law, including their linguistic and cultural aspects, and Islamic law.
 The German Federal Ministry of Justice lists his English translations of the German Criminal Code and of the Act on International Cooperation in Criminal Matters on its official website.
 The translation of the German Criminal Code was translated into Farsi and published in Iran in 2010, followed by the translation of his monograph "Principles of German Criminal Law" in 2011.
 Other publications have been translated into Spanish and Turkish.